-Once you are diagnosed with prostate cancer, it is important to work closely with the board certified urologists at Southern Surgical Lafayette to go over your case and discuss the best treatment option for you.
+Once you are diagnosed with prostate cancer, it is important to work closely with the board-certified urologists at Southern Surgical & Medical Specialists to go over your case and discuss the best treatment option for you.
 Some of those include:

 - Active surveillance to monitor cancer growth or lack thereof